anagha-google/dataproc-labs/6-dataproc-gke/README.md

 # About

 This lab demonstrates running Spark on Dataproc on GKE.
-It reuses the foundational setup from Lab 2 - Dataproc on GCE.
+It reuses the foundational setup from Lab 2 - Dataproc on GCE.<br>

+We will first create a GKE cluster and then create a Dataproc on GKE cluster on it.

 ## 1. Foundational setup